alvarezloaiciga/webchat/README.md

   * example: `['hatching_chick', 'stuck_out_tongue']`
 * #### fontFamily
   * type: string
-  * description: Font Family of all text within the webchat.
+  * description: Font Family of all text within the Web Chat.
 Can be multiple values, as long as they are valid css values
   * default: `'sans-serif'`
   * example: `'Lato, sans-serif'`
 * #### height
   * type: number
-  * description: The max height (px) of the webchat
+  * description: The max height (px) of the Web Chat
   * default: `600`
   * example: `600`
 * #### host